• Skip to primary navigation

 Recipe Variations

-This recipe is so great because it is totally adaptable based on your diet and what ingredients you have on hand.
-Many of the ingredients come right from your pantry, making this a quick and easy throw together meal your family will love.
+This pumpkin turkey chili recipe is so great because it is totally adaptable based on your diet and what ingredients you have on hand.
+Many of the ingredients come right from your pantry, making this a quick and easy throw-together meal your family will love.
+Check out some variations below:

 • Use ground beef or ground sausage.
 You can mix up the meat and use any type of ground meat you have.